-As of March 31, 2020, other current assets included prepaid expenses of \$0.5 million, comprised primarily of prepayments made for the Company's clinical trials for prexigebersen in AML and BP1002 in lymphoma of \$0.4 million and prepaid insurance of \$0.1 million.
-As of December 31, 2019, other current assets included prepaid expenses of \$0.8 million, comprised primarily of prepayments made for the Company's clinical trials for prexigebersen in AML and CML of \$0.6 million and prepaid insurance of \$0.2 million.
+As of March 31, 2021, other current assets included prepaid expenses of \$0.9 million, comprised primarily of prepayments of \$0.6 million made for the Company's clinical trials for BP1002 in lymphoma and prexigebersen-A in solid tumors as well as prepaid expenses related to insurance, preclinical studies and other prepaid expenses of \$0.1 million each.
+As of December 31, 2020, other current assets included prepaid expenses of \$0.9 million, comprised primarily of prepayments of \$0.6 million made for the Company's clinical trials for BP1002 in lymphoma and prexigebersen-A in solid tumors as well as prepaid insurance of \$0.3 million.